Deepak Bhatt

 Deepak Bhatt (दीपक भट्ट, born 5 December 1988) is an Indian dhol player, musical producer, and composer.
 He has been in the Indian music industry for over a decade, having started at a very young age.
-Deepak, in his professional career, has played with various national as well as international artists so far, and his talent and dedication towards his instrument has brought him a place amongst the Masters of percussion.
+Deepak, in his professional career, played with various national as well as international artists, and his talent and dedication towards his instrument has brought him a place amongst the Masters of percussion.